Albion College Guidelines for Submitting an Institutional Review Board Proposal

 After thanking the participant, briefly explain the purpose of the study, the logic, what you predict (and why), and possible applications of this work (if any).
-Make sure that you use simple language throughout -- your purpose is to educate, not to bury the participant in uninformative jargon.
+If you use deception in your study you must explain the deception and why it was used.
+Make sure that you use simple language throughout - your purpose is to educate, not to bury the participant in uninformative discipline - specific jargon.

-If the study involves any kind of possible stress, however mild it might seem (e.g., as in c, or in answering a depression or anxiety questionnaire), the participant must be told how they can contact a counselor (e.g., provide telephone number of Student Counseling Service for student participants).
+If the study involves any kind of possible stress (however mild it might seem) or questions regarding a depression or anxiety questionnaire, the participant must be told how they can contact a counselor (e.g., provide telephone number of Student Counseling Service for student participants).

 Should you need to ask participants to refrain from talking about the study while you are still running it, you should explain why (e.g., participants with full knowledge of the study may react differently than those who do not possess that knowledge).

-To submit an Institutional Review Board proposal for approval you will need to fill out the appropriate IRB forms:
+To submit an Institutional Review Board proposal for approval, you must complete the appropriate documents (in this order):

 Submit one (1) hard copy of the completed proposal to Schara Swan in the Department of Psychological Science office, Olin 308.
-Make sure you give it to Schara Swan or one of her staff members; do not slide the forms under the office door.
+Make sure you give it to Schara Swan or one of her staff members; do not slide it under the office door.

-The IRB committee will review proposals on a rolling basis and you can expect about a two week turnaround time, but final approval will be dependent upon completion of revisions.
-If you submit a C-3 proposal the committee will need to conduct a full review.
+The IRB committee will review proposals on a rolling basis and you can expect about a two-week turnaround time, but final approval will be dependent upon completion of revisions.
+If you submit a C-3 proposal the committee will need to conduct a full review, which may require more than two weeks.
 Please allow ample time for a proposal to be reviewed.

 No new proposals will be accepted during the college breaks.
-Please plan accordingly and submit your proposal at least two weeks before the end of classes.
+Please plan accordingly and submit your proposal at least two weeks before the end the semester.

-If the IRB committee has questions about your proposal, you will receive an email message.
-It is common for the IRB to request some changes to the consent form or protocol prior to approval.
+If the IRB committee has questions about or sees issues with your proposal, you will receive an email message.
+It is typical for the IRB to request some changes to the consent form and/or protocol prior to approval.
 These are called "stipulated changes."
 If there are stipulations, you will receive a communication from the IRB chair with details.
 You will be required to address their concerns, by REPLYING to the message you were sent and include the corrections you have made.
 You should electronically respond to the communications.
 If your corrections are acceptable, your proposal will continue through the review process.

-Once reviewed and agreement that no further changes are needed, conditional approval will be given.
+Once your revised proposal has been reviewed and the IRB has determined that no further changes are needed, final approval will be given.
 At this time, you will need to re-submit the entire updated proposal, including your IRB number, electronically to Schara Swan.
 Once Schara has a clean copy of your re-submitted proposal, the email approval from the chair will be sent and the data collection can begin.